kartikayk/tt_fork/README.md

 ### Datasets

-torchtune provides [built-in support](torchtune/datasets/) for several popular datasets such as Alpaca, Grammar, Samsum, Slimorca etc. In the coming weeks, We'll be augmenting these datasets with several features such as Sample Packing.
+torchtune provides [built-in support](torchtune/datasets/) for several popular datasets such as Alpaca, Grammar, Samsum, Slimorca etc. In the coming weeks, we'll be augmenting these datasets with several features such as Sample Packing.

 &nbsp;